 After inspection place the ladder on the surface with a 4:1 ratio.
 This means that the height with the base should be one foot away for every four feet of height you are going to climb.

 Use the ladder properly

-Using an extension ladder should be carefully handled and always place at a plain surface where there is no uneven concrete floor.
-Also if possible take someone help when you are climbing the ladder so that other person can easily hold the ladder while you are doing your work.
+Using an extension ladder should be carefully handled and always place on a plain surface where there is no uneven concrete floor.
+Also if possible take someone’s help when you are climbing the ladder so that another person can easily hold the ladder while you are doing your work.